ErbaZZ/VideoSummarization/README.md

+# Uniform and Non-uniform Video Summarization Using Processing (Course Project for ITCS381 - Introduction to Multimedia Systems)
 **How to run**
 1. Move your video file into data folder and name it vid.mov
 2. Open VideoSummarization.pde in Processing